oscal-compass/community/proposals/threat-model/oscal-threat-model-README.md

 ## 4. Next Steps

-Once the schema proposal is reviewed, refined, corrected and approved we see the roamap steps as follows:
+Once the schema proposal is reviewed, refined, corrected and approved we see the roadmap steps as follows:
 - implement a python (e.g. trestle) C-R-U-D implementation
 - demonstrate interoperability via tools like OpenCTI
 - create at least 1 real-world open source complete example representing a compliant cloud native (and AI native) system.